lizf57/scripts-connect-coders/README.md

 ## [Contributions](#table-of-contents)
 There were no other contributors to this application.
 This application was initiated as a project from the University of Wisconsin Coding Bootcamp.
+Some back-end starter code was provided by the University.

 ## [Questions](#Table-of-Contents)
 If you have any questions contact developers here: